 Be honest with yourself.
 Pick your target audience.
 And ask why they should care.

-2. Will your story be relevant in 1 year?
+2. Will your infographic topic be relevant in 1 year?
 10 years?

 This is the test of longevity and relevance.
 Ask yourself, will your infographic be relevant in a few years?
 Or are you creating something that is a flash in the pan that has just enough novelty to be link bait for a few days?